patrickweng7/vip/Notebook-Rayan-Dabbagh.md

 ![ML vs MOGP comparision](https://picc.io/0tb7Fw_.png)

 **Critique from professor/students:** We were informed to try a crossover on the hall of fame individuals.
+He also explained that NSGA II truncates any individual past the "k"th index in the list of selected individuals.
+Therefore, shuffling the individuals would have let individuals to enter the hall of fame throughout the evolutionary loop.

 **Action Items:**